SudheendraBS/adaptordie/lab2.md

 # Lab 2 - Exposing the API through Apigee Edge

-In this lab, we'll create an API Proxy inside of Apigee Edge using the Management UI.
+In this lab, you will create an API Proxy inside of Apigee Edge using the Management UI.
 You can access the Management UI by visiting <a href="https://enterprise.apigee.com" target="_blank">https://enterprise.apigee.com</a>

 If you do not have an Apigee account, please go back to the *Getting Started* section of the [project overview page](README.md) and follow the instructions there to get your account set up.